 Outsourcing does fail.
 According to Statista, 50% of outsourced projects all over the world either fail outright or fail to meet the client’s requirements.
 The reasons for why outsourcing fails are varied: 76% believe that the core issue lies in the management effort of the vendor and hidden costs, and 30% admitted there were communication problems within the vendor.
 And what about the most important aspect: finance?
 Riley Panko, a Marketing Communications Manager, wrote on The Clutch, “Less than 50% of outsourcing projects meet the expected financial objectives“.
 Other business processes besides software development also get the mutual same modest result.

-And yet, according to a report from Gartner, 85% of the world’s logistic leaders have anticipated a surge of the outsourcing market for the year 2020.
-And seeing where we are now despite all the chaos of the COVID-19, CMC Global thinks it is safe to say that their prediction was true.
+And yet, according to a report from Gartner, 85% of the world’s logistic leaders have anticipated a surge in the outsourcing market for the year 2020.
+And seeing where we are now despite all the chaos of COVID-19, CMC Global thinks it is safe to say that their prediction was true.

 The ITC outsourcing market is now larger than ever: The global IT outsourcing market is predicted to rise by $98 billion by the year 2024, according to a compilation of IT outsourcing statistics on The Fortunly.
 Now, people stop asking questions like “Should I outsource” but instead, “How much should I outsource?”